MicrosoftDocs/bot-docs/articles/index.md

 ---
-title: Home | Bot Framework
+title: Bot Framework Documentation | Microsoft Docs
 description: Article description that will be displayed on landing pages and in most search results
 services: Bot Framework
 documentationcenter: BotFramework-Docs